 Next to the Bible, Fiercehearted is the most underlined book I have ever owned.
 It’s like Holley knew my soul, my struggles, and said to me: “You are not alone.”
 She gave my heart oxygen and my soul food and this book is like a hug, a friendship to me, during a season where I need it so much. – Amazon review

 Imagine waking up feeling confident in who you are, equipped and excited to do what you need to and feeling inspired about your life.
-When you become part of the community here this is what you can start experiencing.

 In elementary school I hid in the bathroom because interacting with my classmates sometimes overwhelmed me.
 As a young woman I struggled with anxiety, depression, perfectionism and insecurity.
 Even into early middle age I kept asking the question, “What’s wrong with me?”

 At some point I learned I was an introvert (INFJ).
 I began looking into how I was wired and read every article or book I could find.
 I got a masters degree in counseling and became a certified life coach.
 I published books that turned out to be bestsellers and connected with thousands of women whose stories were similar to mine.
 They would send me notes online or walk up to me at speaking events and whisper, “Me too.”

 The more I learned about being an introvert and talked to others the more I realized there was nothing wrong with me.
 I began to lean into my strengths.
 I found I had unique gifts to offer.
 I discovered how to transform my anxiety, depression, perfectionism and insecurity into powerful traits like empathy, compassion, creative excellence and humble confidence.

 I used to believe being an introvert was a struggle.
 I now believe it’s a superpower.